What is spread betting?

 How does it work?

-For example, imagine a situation where the Euro is expected to weaken in value relative to the US dollar. a forex trader will sell euros and buy dollars to profit from the depreciating euro and rising dollar.
+For example, imagine a situation where the Euro is expected to weaken in value relative to the US dollar. a forex trader will sell euros and buy dollars to gain from the depreciating euro and rising dollar.
 If the dollar strengthens, the purchasing power to buy euros has now increased.
-The trader can now buy back more euros than they had to begin with, therebymaking a profit.
+The trader can now buy back more euros than they had to begin with, therebymaking a gain.
 Derivatives are used on the forex market to trade “long” and “short.”

 Why do exchange rates fluctuate?